Frequently Asked Questions

-Q: Can one enroll in COMP 396 more than once?
+Q: Can one enroll in these courses more than once?

-Q: Can COMP 396 be used toward the major requirements?
+Q: Can any of these courses be used toward the major requirements?

 A: One instance of COMP 495 can be counted toward major requirements.
 Otherwise, no. The other learning contract courses cannot be used to satisfy any graduation requirement for the major other than count as hours towards graduation.
-COMP 396 is considered a free elective.

 Q: Is it possible to get course credit for work experiences?
 What is the process?